zZedx/package-next-starter/readme.md

 ## Installation

-To create a new project using the `zzed-next-starter`, use the following command:
+To create a new project using the `zzed-next-starter`, use the following command

 ```sh
 npx zzed-next-starter my-custom-next-app